UV Protection Contact Lenses

 |

 UV-blocking contacts help protect the cornea and inner eye structures behind the lens, but they do not cover the whole eye area.
 Your eyelids, skin around the eyes, and exposed white part of the eye still need sun protection outdoors.
 Wear UV-blocking sunglasses over your contacts when driving, walking, playing sports, or spending time near water, sand, snow, or pavement.
-A wide-brimmed hat can add another layer of shade during long outdoor plans, especially when sunlight reflects upward from bright surfaces.
+A wide-brimmed hat can add another layer of shade during long outdoor plans, including activities where you wear sports contact lenses, especially when sunlight reflects upward from bright surfaces.

-UV lens claims can feel confusing if you are comparing product pages for the first time.
+UV lens claims can feel confusing if you are comparing product pages for the first time, including pages for photochromic contact lenses.
 Focus on what type of UV radiation the lens blocks and how much coverage the lens gives over the eye.

 UVA Exposure